wangzhenjjcn/PUBG_HACK/README.md

 download this bat file single or download all files include paks
 --------------------------------------------------------------------------
 ***
-1.download Bat File to folder xxxx  in an [USB]  device!!!!!!!!!!!!
+1.download Bat File to folder xxxx  in  your device!!!!!!!!!!!!
 ***
 2.creat a folder named PAKS under xxx
        it should be looks like this: